adunning/scribes-readers-texts/index.md

 How do texts make their way from premodern authors to today's readers?
 This seminar is an introduction to the methods that allow us to understand this process: palaeography, textual criticism, and codicology.
 You will learn to read and identify the most important forms of handwriting and abbreviations used in Latin manuscripts between the fourth and fifteenth centuries.
 You will also understand how the process of copying by hand changed texts as we read them today, and the fundamentals of how modern scholars create a critical edition.
 These skills are essential for anyone wishing to conduct original research on classical and medieval primary sources.
 We will consider both traditional approaches to these subjects as well as evolving digital techniques.

+Suggested prerequisite: two years' study of Latin or equivalent.

 # Learning outcomes

 By the end of this course, you will be able to demonstrate your ability, at an introductory level, to: